EnvisionDoc/offline_data_en/data_integration/scenarios.md

 ### Synchronization of full-load of data

 Synchronization of full-load of data usually happens at the initial stage of data integration.
 In this scenario, you synchronize full-load of data from the data source at one-time.
-To achieve this scenario, see [Creating an one-time synchronization workflow](creating_scratch_onetime).
+To achieve this scenario, see [Creating a one-time synchronization workflow](creating_scratch_onetime).

 ### Synchronization of incremental data